Most web automation tool comparisons treat page volume as a footnote. It isn't.

 The inversion point — where managed infrastructure becomes cheaper than self-hosted — happens somewhere between 5,000 and 20,000 pages/day for most teams, depending on target site complexity and how often sites update their frontend.

-If you're not sure where your project falls, start with the TinyFish free tier (500 steps, no credit card).
+If you're not sure where your project falls, start with the TinyFish free tier (500 credits, no credit card).
 Run it against your actual target site.
-The results tell you three things at once: whether AI-based extraction handles your target's structure, what your step-per-page ratio looks like for cost projection, and whether the site has access restrictions you didn't account for.
+The results tell you three things at once: whether AI-based extraction handles your target's structure, what your step-per-page ratio looks like for cost projection, and whether there's strict access requirements you didn't know about.

 That's a better calibration than any estimate you can make from a pricing page.